How Do I Find an Internship?

 Handshake is the #1 way college students find jobs - no experience needed.
 Join today and get recruited by employers hiring students at your school.

-Experiential learning offers NCC students an opportunity to apply knowledge, skills, and values learned in the classroom to real life experiences in the workplace environment.
-An internship or experiental learning opportunity can help shape your career trajectory, expand your professional network, build your resume, and bolster your chances of securing a good job after graduation.
+Internships and other experiential learning opportunities offer NCC students a chance to apply knowledge, skills, and values learned in the classroom to real life experiences in the workplace environment.
+These opportunities can help shape your career trajectory, expand your professional network, build your resume, and bolster your chances of securing a good job after graduation.

-The Career Services Office assists students in identifying internship and job shadowing opportunities, and it assists employers in identifying qualified students for internship opportunities.
+The Center for Career Development helps students to identify internship and job shadowing opportunities and assists employers in finding qualified students for available positions.